UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

+With the candidate sequence $\mathcal{E}$, we adopt objective-specific optimization strategies: Symbolic Function Optimization and Differentiable Network Optimization.
+As for how to select based on the objective, we will provide a detailed discussion in Section \ref{sec: Ablation Study on Parameter Optimization}.

-\subsection{Symbolic Function Optimization}
+\subsubsection{Symbolic Function Optimization}

 For each candidate sequence $\mathcal{E}$, we transform the structure \( S \) of UniSymNet into functional skeletons \( f_s \) according to Equation~\ref{eq: mapping}.
 It's worth noting that UniSymNet merges nested $\exp$ and $\ln$ operators into a nonlinear binary operator during skeleton transformation, which helps avoid numerical instability.

+In natural systems, exponents are usually integers or simple rational numbers.
+To enhance the credibility and interpretability of the discovered equations, we employ a hybrid strategy in which each exponent can either be optimized directly or restricted to a value from a predefined candidate set.
+Formally, we define the candidate set of replaceable values as $\mathcal{V} = \{1, -1, 0.5, -0.5, 2, -2, 3, -3, 4, -4, 5, *\}$, where the discrete numbers represent fixed exponents and $*$ serves as a special option indicating that the exponent remains continuous and is optimized directly.
+This hybrid design strikes a balance between flexibility and stability by combining continuous optimization with discrete choices, leading to equations that are both interpretable and robust.

-We then randomly assign specific exponent values in the skeleton to commonly encountered values in natural systems, such as \(\mathcal{V} = \{1, -1, 0.5, -0.5, 2, -2, 3, -3\}\).
-However, directly enumerating all combinations leads to an exponential increase in the search space complexity, which results in a significant computational cost.
-To address this, we maintain a learnable probability distribution \(P_{\theta}(v_i|\mathcal{V})\) for each exponent position \(v_i\) in the equation, representing the priority of assigning different exponent values.
+However, adding both discrete and continuous choices makes the search space much larger.
+If we directly enumerate all possible replacements from $\mathcal{V}$, the search space grows exponentially, and the computation becomes very costly.
+To address this, we maintain a learnable probability distribution \(P_{\eta}(v_i|\mathcal{V})\) for each exponent position \(v_i\) in the equation, representing the priority of sampling different exponent values.

 To enable differentiable discrete sampling, we adopt the Gumbel-Softmax trick: